nezzzumi/nasm/4 - Subroutines/README.md

 ## Subroutines

-In this lesson, we will use subroutines, that work like a function in Python, C/C++, Java, etc.
+In this lesson, we will use subroutines, which work like a function in Python, C/C++, Java, etc.

 The function is created the same way as a label.